dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 of enemy fighters accumulating in the area too, which raised suspicions all around.
 A counter-raid was launched, taking plenty of ECM and AMRAAMs, which drove away the first fighters, before engaging the second set.
-Good Su-27 kills, at last!
+Good Su-27 kills, at last\!
 Then, as we closed on the border an SA-10 opened up on us from near Lake Balaton.
 Everyone dove for the deck to dodge, and managed to get away with it, but the SA-10 is one more thing to take into account for tonight's attack.

 And those slow-moving attackers?
-An-26s!
+An-26s\!
 This was either a coup-de-main / unopposed landing, or a night paradrop attempt (seems risky).
 In either case, F-104s were plenty to deal with the cargo planes and make their escape before the next set of Su-27s came in from Zvolen.